Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/getting_started_with_vin.rst

 Running the *VIN™*
 ====================

 Currently there are two ways in setting up the *VIN™*: on the same host system or through a local network.
 Both require very similar setups but differ in the way that peers are configured.
 The method for instantiating the *VIN™* for both cases and a example to demonstrate the *VIN™'s* share function are described below.
+Futhermore, flags to control the functionality of the *VIN™ CLI* commands are listed in the following table:

+..
+This information came from C:\Dev\qtoken-cpp\apps\helper.cpp

+.. csv-table:: VIN™ Command Flags
+    :header: Flag Name, Command Line Instruction, Description
+    :widths: 20 10 70

+    List Flag, -l, "Displays a list out all *VIN™* flags along with their descriptions."
+    Bootstrap Flag, -b, "Indicates that the node being instantiated will be a bootstrap node."
+    Node Flag, -n, "Indicates that the node being instantiated will be a peer node."
+    Configuration Directory Flag, -c, "Specify the location of a configuration file to start with."
+    Bootstrap IP Flag, -a, "This flag specifies that the next string will be the bootstrap node's IP address which the peer will connect to."
+    Bootstrap Port Flag, -s, "Specify a custom bootstrap port."
+    Kademlia Port Flag, -p, "This flag specifies that the next string will be the Kademlia port through which the node will communicate bi-directionally with the Kademlia network."
+    Receipt Port Flag, -r, "This flag specifies that the next string will be the port through which the node will receive its cryptographic receipts."
+    HTTP Port Flag, -h, "This flag specifies that the next string will be the port utilized for HTTP messages by the node."
+    LVM Port Flag, -v, "This flag specifies that the next string will be the port through which the node communicates with the *LVM*."

 Running the *VIN™* on a *Linux* Operating System